Jerry-Shaw/Nervsys/README.md

 The values are recorded when API accesses the class for the first time.
 Never try to modify "$tz" in any of the functions in the same class.
 Nothing will be affected.

+Keys in "$tz": Functions that are exposed to API.
+Values in "$tz": Control API action to call target function.

-In $tz, the keys are function names which can be called by API.
-The contents are leading the actions.
-Functions that are not listed in $tz won't be called by API directly.
+Functions that are not listed in "$tz" won't be called by API directly.

+When input data mismatched preset values, API will skip calling the target function and its "post" dependency and throw out a warning exception.

-Once anything failed during TrustZone verification, such as, "pre"/"post" dependency method missing, "param" setting not match with input data, or even argument missing, etc. API will skip the process cycle and throw out a warning exception.
+Once anything failed during TrustZone process cycle, such as, "pre"/"post" dependency method missing, function argument missing, etc. API will skip the rest of the process cycle and throw out a warning exception.
 Other process cycles will continue running.

 _Two types of $tz in array format: example of "TestA.php"_